Edsel Ford II

 Edsel Bryant Ford II (born December 27, 1948) is the great-grandson of Henry Ford I, grandson of Edsel Ford I, and the only son of Henry Ford II.
 He served as a member of the board of directors of Ford Motor Company for 33 years before announcing his retirement, and serves on the finance committee and sustainability and innovation committee.
 He is a cousin of the company's Executive Chairman, William Clay Ford Jr.

 Early life and education

-Ford attended Eaglebrook School in Deerfield, Massachusetts, and graduated in 1968, from The Gunnery, in Washington, CT, before entering Babson College.
-He received his business administration bachelor's degree at Babson, and completed the Program for Management Development at the Harvard Business School in 1981.
+Ford attended Eaglebrook School in Deerfield, Massachusetts, and graduated in 1968 from The Gunnery in Washington, Connecticut before entering Babson College.
+He received his business administration bachelor's degree at Babson and completed the Program for Management Development at the Harvard Business School in 1981.

 Career

 Between 1978 and 1980, Edsel ran sales and marketing at Ford Australia.

 As a board member of Ford, Edsel has been active in company affairs and corporate dealer relations.
 He was named president and chief operating officer of Ford Motor Credit Company in 1991, and elected a Ford Vice President in 1993.
 In 2013, Edsel was awarded the Keith Crain/Automotive News Lifetime Achievement Award.
 Long seen as the public face of Ford Motor Company's motor racing efforts, particularly in NASCAR, in May 2019, Edsel was nominated for and won the NASCAR Hall of Fame's Landmark Award.
 His retirement was announced in 2021 and his son Henry Ford III was elected to the board to replace him at the May shareholders' meeting.

 Edsel purchased Pentastar Aviation in 2001.